N O M E N C L A T U R E

-Continuing Education courses endorsed by the following providers will meet the criteria for acceptable continuing education hours, if such hours are either technical or scientific as related to clinical care and in content as certified by the following providers listed under Rule 104.2 - Providers
+Continuing Education course endorsed by the following providers will meet the criteria for acceptable continuing education hours, if such hours are either technical or scientific as related to clinical care and in the content as certified by the following providers under Rule 104.2 - Providers

 SOURCE: The provisions of this §114.2 adopted to be effective effective May 10, 2004, 29 TexReg 4479; amended to be effective November 5, 2006, 31 TexReg 8834; amended to be effective February 2, 2010, 35 TexReg 635

 great resource to study prior to passing the Texas required Dental Assistant

 Course and Examination.

 List of Acronyms